21 Foods That Prevent Breakouts

-If you love a touch of spice and color in your food, you will be delighted to know that bell peppers of various colors are excellent food for healthy hair and skin.
+If you love a touch of spice and color in your food, you will be delighted to know that bell peppers of various colors are an excellent food for healthy hair and skin.

 These delicious vegetables contain Vitamin C that helps form collagen—a fiber that is important for blood vessels, hair follicles, and our skin to stay healthy and grow well.

-Chop up some bell peppers and add them to salads or use while cooking any other dish.
+Chop up some bell peppers and add them to salads or use them while cooking any other dish.
 Bell peppers also taste great with fresh dips and quesos.

 Cooked pumpkin is an excellent source of beta-carotene, converted to Vitamin A by the human body.
-Vitamin A is vital for the growth of skin cells which in turn keeps the skin soft and wrinkle-free.
+Vitamin A is vital for the growth of skin cells, which in turn keeps the skin soft and wrinkle-free.